Have you ever thought of a Siamese cat with a black-colored coat? Yes, black Siamese cats exist, but there is an interesting fact about them.

 Black Siamese Cats: The Black Himalayan Siamese Cat GeneSeating

-The coloring and points of the Siamese cat come from a certain color gene and this gene is known as the Himalayan gene.
+The coloring and points of the Siamese cat come from a specific color gene, and this gene is known as the Himalayan gene.
 The Himalayan gene causes partial albinism and is heat sensitive.
-The meaning of heat sensitivity is that the colder the area, the darker the color will be.
+Heat sensitivity means that the colder the area, the darker the color will be.

-This is the reason why all Siamese cats are born white and later develop dark spots around the face, tail, and legs.
-Due to this Himalayan gene, these cats have blue eyes.
+This is why all Siamese cats are born white and later develop dark spots around the face, tail, and legs.
+In addition, due to this Himalayan gene, these cats have blue eyes.

-As mentioned above, the Himalayan gene is the reason why Siamese cats have different color points.
+As mentioned above, the Himalayan gene is why Siamese cats have different color points.

-In the womb, where the temperature is warm, the color of the kittens always remains white, but at birth, they are exposed to a certain temperature and then develop darker colors.
+In the womb, where the temperature is warm, the color of the kittens always remains white, but at birth, they are exposed to a specific temperature and then develop darker colors.

-All Siamese cats are born white and the color darkens as they age.
-Thanks to this Himalayan gene, these Siamese cats develop darker colors in the coldest region of their body and the same gene allows the warm regions to remain lighter.
+All Siamese cats are born white, and the color darkens as they age.
+Thanks to this Himalayan gene, these Siamese cats develop darker shades in the coldest region of their body, and the same gene allows the warm areas to remain lighter.

-It is therefore clear that all Siamese cats are born white and that there cannot be an entirely black Siamese cat.
-Their color may become darker during the colder months of the year, but they will never all become the same color.
+It is, therefore, clear that all Siamese cats are born white and that there cannot be an entirely black Siamese cat.
+Their color may become darker during the year's colder months, but they will never all become the same color.

 How do inherit the Himalayan gene?